andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 that because they both use *TypeLits* to get their sized parameters, we can get type-safe conversions that preserve their size information!

-Also, even though *ad* gives our second-order Jacobian as an
+Also, even though *ad* gives our Hessian as an
 ![m \\times n \\times n](https://latex.codecogs.com/png.latex?m%20%5Ctimes%20n%20%5Ctimes%20n "m \times n \times n") tensor, we really want it as a n-vector of
 ![m \\times n](https://latex.codecogs.com/png.latex?m%20%5Ctimes%20n "m \times n")